Shopify wins, but Big Cartel still has its perks

 Big Cartel vs Shopify – Design: The Verdict

 Shopify wins the design round!
+We gave it a 3.7 for design flexibility, compared with Big Cartel’s score of 2.2.
 It has more themes to choose from than Big Cartel, more features included as standard, and is much easier to customize.
 Big Cartel requires coding just to add and edit images, whereas Shopify gives you much more freedom.

 Customer support isn’t always the first thing you think of when picking a builder – ideally, you’ll never even need to use it.
 But just like seat belts in a car, it’s better to be safe than sorry.